 This body of work captures timeframes, occupying a thermal and temporal metallic space between molten and solidified.
 I have worked with iron and aluminum in this way, and have explored a number of methods and textures unique to this process.

 Since before we wrote down our histories, humans have stacked stones to mark paths, dangers, burials, food caches, territories, or otherwise communicate common presence and location.
 While geological forces may leave rocks piled atop one another, they are never as intentionally arranged as the structures built by communities of humans.
 Cairns broadcast a message: “We are here!”
 Such temporal marks form this most basic human instinct of leaving records of presence, and allow both individuals and communities to outlast their biological timeframes.
-This is part of an ongoing project using this language of human-stacked stones to mark space.
+This is part of an ongoing project using this language of fused, human-stacked stones and debris to mark space.

 Studio Fossils, 2018-

 Fossils are rarely created within the strata of the earth - and they are just as rarely found.
 In order for these records of past life to be preserved, a number of factors must be present from the moment of death/entrapment of the subject, and these factors must remain in place for hundreds, thousands, or millions of years, undisturbed from critical thresholds.
-However, we can replicate a number of these factors using materials from the art studio: extreme heat, malleable clays, and wet saws.
+However, we can replicate a number of these factors using materials and techniques in the art studio: extreme heat, malleable clays, and wet saws.
 By creating my own fossils, I contract time, and present objects from yesterday, a million years ago.